Thai partner requirements under Thai law: what foreign investors must know

 List 2: Activities linked to national security, culture, and arts requiring Cabinet assent for foreign participation;

-List 3: industries where Thais are not yet prepared to contend requiring a Foreign Business License for non-national involvement, including most service industries.
+Third list : industries where Thais are not yet prepared to contend requiring a Foreign Business License for non-national involvement, including most service industries.

 While foreign investment under Lists 2 and 3 is restricted to 49% ownership without approval, a Thai partner is legally necessary for compliance.

 Non-compliance with this provision can lead to criminal penalties, including imprisonment for up to three years and substantial fines, in addition to the forced dissolution of the company.
-Thus, a Thai partner is not merely advisable but legally indispensable in most non-exempt sectors.
+Therefore, a Thai partner is not merely advisable but legally indispensable in most non-exempt sectors.

 Nominee shareholding structures, an illegal bypass of the Thai partner requirement strictly prohibited by the law

 To bypass the foreign ownership restrictions under the FBA, some foreign investors have historically used Thai nominees, individuals who hold shares on behalf of foreigners without real ownership.
-However, Section 36 of the FBA explicitly prohibits nominee arrangements.
-A Thai partner must be a genuine investor who contributes capital and exercises shareholder rights independently.

 Exemptions to the Thai partner necessity: FBL and BOI advancement

-Two fundamental lawful instruments permit outsiders to work in restricted areas without a Thai Partner: acquiring a Foreign Business License (FBL) and getting promotion from the Board of Investment (BOI).
+Two fundamental lawful instruments permit outsiders to work in restricted areas without a Thai Partner: acquiring a Foreign Business License (FBL) and getting promotion from the Board of Investment (BOI)

-The procedure for procuring an FBL from Section 17 of the FBA expects intensive documentation and legitimate justification of the business’ advantages to Thailand, similar to innovation move and nearby work.
-Endorsement is discretionary and subject to audit by theRemote Business Committee.
-While accepting an FBL permits 100% outside possession, the procedure is troublesome and endorsement is not ensured.
+The procedure for procuring an FBL under Section 17 of the FBA requires extensive documentation and a legitimate justification of the business’ benefits to Thailand, such as innovation transfer and local employment.
+Approval is discretionary and subject to review by the Remote Business Committee.
+While obtaining an FBL allows for 100% foreign ownership, the process is difficult, and approval is not guaranteed.

 Corporate governance structures to frame relations between investors and Thai partners

-- Reserved Matters and Joint Decision Rules
+• Reserved Matters and Joint Decision Rules

-To facilitate joint rule and prevent unilateral actions, owners may stipulate certain vital choices, like amending founding documents, increasing capital funds, taking on debt, or appointing directors necessitate endorsement from Thai partner and external shareholders alike.
-Reserved topics featured in both constitutional papers and investor contracts foster responsibility and synchronization between the partners. - Share Transfer Conditions and Approvals
+To facilitate joint rule and prevent unilateral actions, owners may stipulate vital choices.
+These include amending founding documents, increasing capital, taking on debt, or appointing directors.
+Such actions require approval from both the Thai partner and external shareholders.
+Reserved topics in both constitutional papers and investor contracts foster responsibility and synchronization between the partners.

-The relationship between shareholders can also be governed by transfer restrictions.
-These may include pre-emptive rights, tag-along or drag-along clauses, or the requirement of board or shareholder approval before a transfer.
-Such mechanisms are designed to protect all parties and preserve the stability of the shareholding structure, ensuring that any change in ownership respects the initial spirit of the partnership. - Board Composition and Appointment Mechanisms
+Shareholder relationships can also be governed by transfer restrictions.
+These may include pre-emptive rights, tag-along or drag-along clauses, or the requirement for board or shareholder approval before a transfer.
+Such mechanisms protect all parties and preserve the stability of the shareholding structure.
+They ensure any change in ownership respects the initial spirit of the partnership.

 It is also possible to agree, in the Articles or through a Shareholders’ Agreement, on rules for the appointment of directors.
 For example, each shareholder group may nominate a proportional number of directors or may require mutual consent for key appointments.
 This ensures balanced representation at the board level and contributes to good governance practices.